tosdr/tosback-versions/Clockify/Terms of Service.md

 User shall be bound by this Agreement in any of the following situations, whichever occurs first:

 *   (1) Upon creating a User account.
-Creating a User account entails an obligation to verify the User’s email.
+Creating a User account entails an obligation to verify the User's email.
 *   (2) If User agrees to or is deemed to have agreed to the Agreement.
 Any use, access or attempt to use or attempt to access the Software or the Service shall be considered deemed to agree.
 *   (3) If User installs or attempts to install Server version of Clockify.
 *   (4) If Client makes payment for the license for Server Clockify.